mosets/docs/faq.md

 3. Look for a Mosets Tree menu item in the list of menus.
 Otherwise you need to create one:
 	- Click the "New" icon.
 	- Click "Select" and choose "_Mosets Tree > Home_" for the 'Menu Item Type'.
-	- Enter a title to "Menu Title"
+	- Enter a title to "Title"
 	- Click the "Save" icon on top of the page to save this new menu item.

-4. To publish this menu item to your site's frontpage, look for the menu item in the list of menu items and click on the 'star' icon under "_Home_" column.
+4. To publish this menu item to your site's frontpage, look for the menu item in the list of menu items and click on the icon under "_Home_" column.
 This will mark the menu item as your site's frontpage.

 {/answer}